Amazon Listings Optimization: The Ultimate Guide

 If so, your changes might actually result in less sales as you’ve sacrificed listing quality on desktop to improve on a platform not relevant to your demographic.

-To Wrap Up: The Single Most Important Thing For Conversions
+To Wrap Up: The Single Most Important Factor

-From attaching benefits to features to how to make it easier for your potential customer see those benefits, as you apply these strategies to your own listing, the single most important thing you should always keep in mind to execute these strategies effectively is this…
+Keywords are definitely important but there’s so much more you can do to stand out from the competition.
+From attaching benefits to features to making it easier for your potential customer see those benefits, as you apply these strategies to your own listing, the single most important thing you should always keep in mind to execute these strategies effectively is this…

 How does this benefit the customer?